 In California, child custody laws apply to both married and unmarried parents.
 Unmarried parents have the same rights and responsibilities as married parents with regard to their children.
 However, the process of establishing these rights may differ slightly, particularly when it comes to legal parentage or paternity.

 For unmarried mothers, the legal rights of their children are automatically established at birth.
 On the other hand, an unmarried father must establish legal parentage, also known as paternity.
-This can be achieved through a Voluntary Declaration of Paternity (VDOP) or through a court order.
+This can be achieved through a Voluntary Declaration of Paternity (VDOP), being listed on the child’s birth certificate, or through a court order.
+While being on the child’s birth certificate helps prove parentage, it does not alone establish legal paternity or custody rights.
 It is crucial for unmarried fathers to establish paternity, as doing so grants them the same rights as married fathers.

 When no court order is in place, California law assumes that the mother has sole custody of the child.
-However, this assumption can be challenged by the father once paternity is established.
-The court will then determine the most suitable custody arrangement, based on the best interests of the child.
+However, this assumption can be challenged by the father once paternity is established, and legal action may be necessary to assert parental rights.
+The court determines the most suitable custody arrangement based on the best interests of the child.
+California courts evaluate various factors, and a court ruling is essential in establishing custody arrangements.
 Factors considered by the court include:

 • The child’s health, safety, and welfare